premium-plus-io/jobs/_posts/2021-04-13-cx-consultant.md

 - Not yet?
 No problem, if you’re willing to go all-in from the start
 - Easygoing, streetwise and business savvy team player
 - Autonomous project management expert, keen on getting things done
-- Fluent in English, bonus points if you speak Dutch, French or German
+- Fluent in French (native language) and English

 **Fit the profile?**